jundalisay/spblist/content/en/research/yang/lecture/section-09.md

 To understand this interpretation, we need to understand something about the topology of non-Abelian gauge transformations.

-These gauge transformations fall into di↵erent classes.
+These gauge transformations fall into different classes.
 We’ve already met the first classification of gauge transformations.

 Those with ⌦ 6= 1